Unity-Technologies/ml-agents/gym-unity/README.md

 git clone https://github.com/google/dopamine
 ```

-Then, follow the install instructions as specified on
+Then, follow the appropriate install instructions as specified on
 [Dopamine's homepage](https://github.com/google/dopamine).
-Don't install as a package yet,
-as you will need to make some changes to the files.
+Note that the Dopamine
+guide specifies using a virtualenv.
+If you choose to do so, make sure your unity_env
+package is also installed within the same virtualenv as Dopamine.

 ### Adapting Dopamine's Scripts